djaquay/frogger-gd/README.md

 ## Up Next/The Plan

-* log graphics
+* player movement on/with turtles, logs

 Bugs

 * have some cars on-screen at start of level already
 * stagger spawn times
+* remove objs when they go off-screen

 In the queue

-* log spawning/movement
-* player movement on/with turtles, logs
 * player collision with edge of screen (on logs)
 * fly graphics
 * fly spawning